XpressAI/xai-gradio/README.md

-# Xircuits Gradio Component Library
+# WIP: Xircuits Gradio Component Library

-This section should have a short description on what is does.
+This is a work in progress.
+It is mostly at the proof of concept stage.
+It shows everything that is needed to create gradio applications with Xircuits, but doesn't provide a lot of components for it yet.
 ## Prerequisites

 - gradio